15 Writing Prompts To Become a Better Writer

 The thing about change is that we adapt.
 We might head into it kicking and screaming but eventually, give in.
-The resistance to change is actually ego.
+The resistance to change is actually our ego at work.
 To be able to gracefully navigate change, the ego needs to go.

-Change is the underlying theme in my memoir and self-development book that I published in 2021, Unfussy Life: An Intuitive Approach to Navigating Change.
+Change is the underlying theme in my memoir and self-development book, I published in 2021, Unfussy Life: An Intuitive Approach to Navigating Change.

 Acceptance in the face of all things happening can sometimes feel challenging — and maybe that’s an understatement.

-At the beginning of every writing session inside the Writing Community, we set a timer, take a deep breath, and do some freewriting.
+At the beginning of co-writing sessions inside the Intuitive Writing Membership, we set a timer, take a deep breath, and do some freewriting.
+I’ll share a few prompts for those who like having options to get everyone’s writing muscles warmed up.

-Getting the gunk out of your head and onto the page clears the way for a creative day.
+Getting the gunk out of your head and onto the page clears the way for a creative day of writing.

 All that brain scramble needs a place to go, so let’s put it on a page.
 This writing is just for you; you don’t need to share it with anyone.
-You can keep these words in a journal that you never revisit.
-You can tear the pages out and light them on fire every day, or you can crumble them up and toss them into the recycle bin.
-I like to burn them in a bonfire.
+You can keep these words in a journal that you never reopen.
+You can tear the pages out and light them on fire at your next bonfire, or you can crumble them up and toss them into the recycle bin.
+The bonfire is my favorite.

-Sometimes, you come to a blank page and don’t know where to start.
+Sometimes, you come to a blank page and don’t know where to start writing.

 How do you begin writing?
-Is there a “right” way to journal?
+Is there a “right” way to journal or follow writing prompts?

 No. This is where I see a lot of clients let perfectionist tendencies creep in.
 There’s no right way to journal.
-You can’t do free-writing wrong.
+And no wrong way either.
+You can’t do freewriting wrong.
 You can even come to the page and start by writing, “I don’t know what to say.
 I don’t know what to write about.
 I’m supposed to be journaling, so I’m just going to ramble.”
 Even if you start there, that’s great.
+Put your judgment aside and let whatever words want to come out—out.

-Whine, complain, let it all out on the page.
+Whine, complain, make no sense … let it all out on the page.
 It’s not for anyone else to read but you.
 It’s your space to process, unpack, and clear your mind.

-This is where having a container for your writing to go can help.
-A writing container could be a five-minute timer, three pages of journaling, or a specific question to guide you.
+This is where having a container for your writing to go can help take the thinking out of it.
+A writing container could be a five-minute timer, three pages of journaling, or a specific question or prompts to guide you.
 Without a container, creatives can freeze up or spin in circles.
 This is where some good writing prompts come in.

 Follow a juicy writing prompt to see where it goes.